 Check the deadline on the call for applications.
 Applications must be received by Taike by 4pm on the last day of the application period.
 Applications that arrive after the deadline shall be deemed late and rejected.

-Before filling in an application, please read the call for applications and guidelines carefully.
+Read the call for applications and guidelines carefully before logging to e-services.
 Check the year in which the grant is intended for use and draft your work plan accordingly.
 For example, applications for artist and project grants must be submitted the year before they are used, whereas regional grants and library grants can be applied for in the same year that they are used.
 Grants for special projects must be used in the year they are awarded or no later than during the following year.

 Taike does not award multiple artist or other long-term working grants to the same recipient.
 Recipients of a supplementary artist pension may not receive artist, library or public display grants.